kikrishn/Blog/_posts/2020-09-06-quick-analysis-trick-2.md

 So a hypothetical inverse $x$ must be a fixed point of $f_y(x) = T^{-1}(y-ex)$.
 Notice $f_y(x)$ is jointly continuous in $y$ and $x$, since subtraction is.
 So by our previous theorem, it suffices to show each $f_y$ is a contraction, and that there is a uniform contraction constant.
-Of course
+Of course (independtly of $y$)

 $$
 \begin{align*}